venhdev/dio_curl_interceptor/README.md

 [![pub package](https://img.shields.io/pub/v/dio_curl_interceptor.svg)](https://pub.dev/packages/dio_curl_interceptor)

 A Flutter package with a Dio interceptor that logs HTTP requests as cURL—ideal for debugging.
-Includes a modern UI to view, filter, export logs, and integrate with custom interceptors.
+Includes a modern UI to view, filter, and manage logs, plus webhook integration for team collaboration.

 ## Features

 - 🔍 Converts Dio HTTP requests to cURL commands for easy debugging and sharing.
-- 💾 Caches cURL commands and responses with filtering, search, and export options.
+- 💾 Caches cURL commands and responses with filtering and search options.
-- 🖥️ Modern Flutter widget for viewing and managing cURL logs (search, filter by status/date, export, clear, copy, etc).
+- 🖥️ Modern Flutter widget for viewing and managing cURL logs (search, filter by status/date, clear, copy, etc).
 - 🔔 Webhook integration for remote logging and team collaboration (Discord & Telegram support, including bug and exception reporting).
 - 📝 Utility methods for custom interceptors and direct use.